vinceimbat/vinceimbat/content/thoughts/my workflow.md

 # Monthly

-Every fourth day of the month, I publish an issue of [[Uman]], which is a summary of the highlights of my month and links to the most important work done in the forest garden, usually also evergreens.
+Every fourth day of the month, I publish an issue of [[thoughts/uman]], which is a summary of the highlights of my month and links to the most important work done in the forest garden, usually also evergreens.

 I strive to make this newsletter short, like [[Hundred Rabbits]]'  [Summary of Changes](https://tinyletter.com/hundredrabbits).